jackyzha0/quartz/content/notes/blockchain-project.md

 - [ ] It the code developed by the central authority or spread across partipants?
 - [ ] do the records remain forever on the chain?
+- [ ] How is on-chain governance implemented?
+- [ ] Do we need to track the products physically?

 # Notes
 [think-writing/log](notes/think-writing.md)